brdocworld-code/open-capsule/personal-version/personal-capsule-specs.md

 2.  **Burn:** Write data to M-Discs using a standard Blu-ray burner.
 Verify hashes.
 3.  **Build:** Assemble the Raspberry Pi, install the OS and AI model (pre-configured image available on GitHub).
 4.  **Shield:** Place the compute module and discs inside the DIY Faraday enclosure.
-5.  **Deploy:** Bury, hide, or store in a safe location.
+5.  **Deploy:** Bury, hide, or store in a safe location for regular updates.
 Leave a physical marker or map for future finders.

 ## 6. Strategic Value
 *   **Redundancy:** If the Institutional Capsule is destroyed, thousands of Personal Capsules may still survive.